Guidelines & Procedures

 Procedure Summary & Approvals

-Travel Expense Claim form, along with all required supporting documentation, should be submitted.
+- Claims are to be submitted through Concur, along with all required supporting documentation.
 Note: Refer to the Travel Expense Guidelines for per diems, kilometric rates, etc.

-- The claim must be accompanied by original receipts or paid invoices.
-Photocopies of invoices and cancelled cheques will not be accepted.
+- The claim must be accompanied by scanned images of receipts or paid invoices.
+Cancelled cheques will not be accepted.
 Credit card slips alone are not acceptable, as they do not provide sufficient detail about the items being claimed or the applicable taxes.

-- If the fund balance is not sufficient to cover the total cost of the expenditure, the claim will be processed in the amount of the available balance.
-A separate claim for the remainder of the expenditure, or a portion of the remainder, can be submitted after the next allocation has been credited to the fund.
+- If the fund balance is not sufficient to cover the total cost of the expenditure, the claim will be processed in the amount of the available balance, unless an alternate fund is provided.
+If the claim is reduced to reflect the fund balance, a separate claim for the remainder of the expenditure, or a portion of the remainder, can be submitted after the next allocation has been credited to the fund.

 Direct Charges / Transfers